Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Text/samples/Sample13_AnalyzeTextOperation_MultipleActions.md

         }
     }
     Console.WriteLine();
-    if (analyzeTextLROResult is KeyPhraseExtractionOperationResult)
+    if (AnalyzeTextOperationResult is KeyPhraseExtractionOperationResult)
     {
-        KeyPhraseExtractionOperationResult keyPhraseExtractionLROResult = (KeyPhraseExtractionOperationResult)analyzeTextLROResult;
+        KeyPhraseExtractionOperationResult keyPhraseExtractionLROResult = (KeyPhraseExtractionOperationResult)AnalyzeTextOperationResult;

         // View the classifications recognized in the input documents. foreach (KeyPhrasesActionResult kpeResult in keyPhraseExtractionLROResult.Results.Documents)